With the third lockdown ending in phases, this article looks at what support you can get with essential bills and debts.

 Payment arrangements and Debt Management Plans (DMPs)

-Same applies if you have already made a payment arrangement with a lender/debt collector.
+The same applies if you have already made a payment arrangement with a lender/debt collector.
 Ask for it to be reduced, to zero if necessary and tell the creditor if you have priority debts such as rent or car finace arrears.

 The Insolvency Service has brought in new rules, see Coronavirus – new rules to help people in IVAs for the extra help available.
 Your IVA firm and your creditors will not want your IVA to fail because of a temporary coronavirus problem.
-Talk to your IVA firm, see Coronavirus – worried you can’t pay your IVA?
+So talk to your IVA firm about how they can help.

 If you are bankrupt and paying an IPA, tell your OR’s office and the IPA will be reduced, to zero if necessary.
 This will not extend the length of time you have to pay an IPA for – that can’t be more than 3 years.

 For DAS & Protected Trust Deeds (Scotland), see Can’t Pay Trust Deed or DAS? by a Scottish adviser.
-The Accountant in Bankruptcy has said that DAS arrangement will not be revoked (the legal term for failed) if you can’t pay because of Coronavirus.
+The Accountant in Bankruptcy has said that DAS arrangements will not be revoked (the legal term for failed) if you can’t pay because of Coronavirus.